Alan Gelfand

-Alan "Ollie" Gelfand (born April 30, 1963) is an American skateboarder, racing driver, and businessman credited with inventing the ollie, the foundational skateboarding trick.
+Alan "Ollie" Gelfand (born January 1, 1963) is an influential American skateboarder, racing driver, and entrepreneur credited with inventing the ollie, the foundational skateboarding trick.

 Early life

 Alan Gelfand was born in New York City, and is Jewish.
 Gelfand moved to Hollywood, Florida with his family in 1972.
 He started skateboarding in 1974 after his father bought him his first skateboard.

 Skateboarding career

 Invention of the ollie

 Named by Thrasher Magazine as "The Founding Father of A Generation", Alan Gelfand's invention of the ollie changed the face of skateboarding.
 His initial performance of the trick in 1976 at Skateboard USA in Hollywood, Florida, was serendipitous, stemming from the imperfect construction of the skatepark itself.
 Gelfand explained that the park's poorly constructed features inadvertently led to his groundbreaking discovery.
 "It was all by accident.
 The park was built so poorly that many of the features were over vertical and uneven.
 There was a part of the pool run where, when you skated it, you went out, caught air, and because it was over vertical, the board would pitch back towards your legs.
 You'd bend your knees back in and the board would come back to you.
 It was all by accident, really," Gelfand recalled.
 He began applying this technique to various elements, further refining his approach.
 By 1979, during a visit to Winchester Skate Park in San Jose, he was perfecting the ollie, leading to it becoming a fundamental move in skateboarding.

 This unintentional innovation, dubbed the "trick of the century" by Stacy Peralta, fundamentally changed skateboarding, transforming it from simple maneuvers to complex aerial dynamics.
-Gelfand was credited in the Oxford Dictionary of English, the Encyclopaedia Britannica, and the Webster's Dictionary as being the inventor of the trick after it had previously been listed as unknown.
+Gelfand was credited in the Oxford Dictionary of English, the Encyclopædia Britannica, and the Webster's Dictionary as being the inventor of the trick after it had previously been listed as unknown.

 The trick involves a skateboarder snapping the tail of the board down while jumping to lift the board into the air without the use of hands.

 Gelfand's technique was first showcased in a detailed how-to feature in the January 1979 issue of SkateBoarder Magazine.
 Titled "Special Tips on Progressive Aerials," the article described his method for executing the no-hand ollie air, providing a step-by-step guide that has influenced generations of skateboarders.